 Original to 1928 are the pine front door, including a turn chime doorbell, most of the solid pine interior doors, and staircase.
 All interior doors and windows are trimmed in pine.
 A number of the furniture items and other fixtures are original.

-While there are many properties on the Tay Register and Inventory of Heritage properties, the Cherry Street home is only the sixth building in Tay to receive the official designation.
-The others include the Village Mercantile, the old Village Library and 151 George Street in Victoria Harbour, the Waverley United Church and Rumney house at 1831 Rumney Road.
+While there are many properties on the Tay Register and Inventory of Heritage properties, the Cherry Street home is only the seventh building in Tay to receive the official designation.
+The others include the Village Mercantile, the old Village Library, St. Paul’s Church and 151 George Street in Victoria Harbour, the Waverley United Church and Rumney house at 1831 Rumney Road.

 Presentation of Designation Plaque by Members of the Tay Heritage Committee.
 Front: Councillor Cate Root, Terry Fegarty, Susan Lucas.
 Rear: Allan Mantel, Matthew Heffer, John Todd, Stan O’Connor.
 Absent: Steve Farquharson